How to become an aidworker?

 There are organisations (like the

 UN Volunteers-UNV) specializing in recruiting and guiding volunteers.
 Try also onlinevolunteering.org even if you only have a few hours per week to help.
 You can also go to the different webpages of the humanitarian organisations to see if they have a specific internship or volunteering programme.
-Lists of humanitarian organisations you can find on Reliefweb, on OneWorld, People in aid, Dev-Zone and at the International Crisis Group.
+Lists of humanitarian organisations you can find on Alertnet and at People in aid.
 Alertnet lets you check which organisation is working where.

 You can then apply through the organisation's main office.
 Or, dependent on the type of organisation, your chances might be higher if you apply directly to a field office in a country of your choice.
 Try to find the email contacts from that field office through the webpages of the organisations.
 Often you also increase your chances if you find someone of your nationality in those field offices..
 It immediately opens up a door.